heheshang/AuroraPlan/Rust for Rustaceans.md

 spawning a future to run as an additional top-level task does not fundamentally require Send, since a single executor thread can manage the polling of many futures at once.

-176 Chapter 10
-However, in most cases, applications want both concurrency and parallelism.
+- However, in most cases, applications want both concurrency and parallelism.
 For example, if a web application constructs a future for each incoming connection and so has many active connections at once, it probably wants the asynchronous executor to be able to take advantage of more than one core on the host computer.
 That won’t happen naturally: your code has to explicitly tell the executor which futures can run in parallel and which cannot.
-In particular, two pieces of information must be given to the executor to let it know that it can spread the work in the futures across a worker pool of threads.
+- In particular, two pieces of information must be given to the executor to let it know that it can spread the work in the futures across a worker pool of threads.
 The first is that the futures in question are Send—if they aren’t, the executor is not allowed to send the futures to other threads for processing, and no parallelism is possible; only the thread that constructed such futures can poll them.
-The second piece of information is how to split the futures into tasks that can operate independently.
+- The second piece of information is how to split the futures into tasks that can operate independently.
 This ties back to the discussion of tasks versus futures from Chapter 8: if one giant Future contains a number of Future instances that themselves correspond to tasks that can run in parallel, the